 At Mont Ste-Marie, we take your health and safety, as well as that of our staff members, seriously.
 Any applicable sanitary measures decreed by Public Health must be respected at all times.
 All ticket holders agree to comply with the measures in place during the 2022-2023 ski season.
 For more information please visit www.quebec.ca

 Both Quads will be open 7 days/week from 9am to 4pm, weather and snow permitting.

 |2022-23 Season||Half-Day*||Full Day|

 Young at Heart (80+)

 Holidays: December 26th to 30th, 2022 inclusively as well as February 20, 2023.

 **Students must present valid Student ID.

-**Please Note: All credits are subject to Mont Ste-Marie’s approval and we reserve the right to modify this policy at any time during the season.
-We also reserve the right to change our opening hours, to close or reduce operations based on adverse weather conditions and to change our rates at anytime.
+**Please Note: Mont Ste-Marie reserves the right to change our opening hours, to close or reduce operations based on adverse weather conditions.
+We also reserve the right to change our rates at anytime.

 MOUNTAIN CODE OF CONDUCT

 The person(s) named on this application assume all risk for personal injury and loss of damage to property.
 A Mont Ste-Marie lift ticket is non-transferable.
 Any violations will result in a loss of privileges.
 A Mont Ste-Marie lift ticket holder is obligated at all times to respect the Alpine Skier / Snowboarding Code of Conduct of Quebec (L.R.Q., S-3,1), as well as all the rules and regulations imposed on the use by Mont Ste-Marie management.